-This stage establishes the coding record resources, the core information system, and the impartial experienced governance structures necessary to ensure quality and utility of the Tool and the content maintained in the Tool.
-The stage is limited to the functionality required for proof of concept.
-Testing and initial roll-out and will be in later stages.
-This process has support from the Victorian Department of Education and Training and the Victorian Department of Health.
+Initial Development establishes the coding record resources, the core information system, and the impartial experienced governance structures necessary to ensure quality and utility of the Tool and the content maintained in the Tool.

 - Cloud based ICD Tool and repository and training system (including student management)

 - A process for governance of the content (records, answers and feedback) will be managed by GeHCO through community engagement and dedicated coding staff.